 Keyboard Bumps

-I finally started digging for some information on the changeover and found this Apple Support document about the “bumps” on the home keys
+It finally bugged me enough to do some digging for information on the changeover, and I found this Apple Support document about the “bumps” on the home keys.

 At some time in Apple’s history it was decided to put the “bumps” on the D and K keys while some other computer companies use the F and J keys.
 With the release of the PowerBook G3 Series, Apple moved the bumps to the F and J keys.
 Apple engineering has indicated there is no standard, such as ISO or ANSI that specifies which keys should have these “bumps,” or that they should have the “bumps” at all.

-I learned typing in a school computer lab filled with “pizza box” Macs, and I remember the teacher saying something like, “use your middle fingers to find the home row keys because they are our longest fingers.”
-But it seems like it was just a fluke that those keyboards were setup like that and not for some “logical” reason.
+I learned typing in the early 1990s in a school computer lab filled with “pizza box” Macintosh computers, and I remember the teacher saying something like, “Use your middle fingers to find the home keys because they are the longest fingers.”
+But it was really just a fluke that those old Macintosh keyboards were setup like that and not some “logical” reason.